winamp/terragrunt/docs/_docs/02_features/locals.md

 ## Locals

-You can use locals to bind a name to an expression, so you can reuse that expression without having to repeat it multiple times (keeping your Terragrunt configuration DRY). config.
+You can use locals to bind a name to an expression, so you can reuse that expression without having to repeat it multiple times (keeping your Terragrunt configuration DRY).
 For example, suppose that you need to use the AWS region in multiple inputs.
 You can bind the name `aws_region` using locals:

 ```